 Plan your Obesity Surgery in India with Forerunners Healthcare Consultants

 Obesity is an epidemic spreading like wildfire engulfing almost everyone once coming in grip.
 It is very important to get a grip over the increasing obesity cases naturally, and if not succeeding, find the right surgeons to treat medically.
-Forerunners Healthcare Consultants have associated with several renowned Obesity surgeons providing supreme treatment.
+Forerunners Healthcare Consultants have associated with the top bariatric surgeons in India providing supreme treatment.

 Primary services : Patients are assisted with arranging medical visa, accommodation for self and family, meals, appointment with surgeon, transport service to and fro airport.

 Excellent care : Forerunners Healthcare Consultants has ties with the best surgeons and doctors, an important factor in treating any medical condition home or abroad.

 Professionals : The benefit of Obesity Surgery in India under Forerunners Healthcare Consultants ensures the utmost care to maintain ethics in meeting patient’s need.

 Cost-friendly : What is the best bariatric surgery cost in India?
 You shall not be expending too much on health, you can use the money on a comfy and cozy getaway.